-"I have been ... reflecting on certain events, my master," Vader said.
+"I have been … reflecting on recent events."

 "I discovered the Jedi were not working together.
-Obi-Wan was trying to protect the Force sensitive child from the other, who was seeking to kill him."
+Obi-Wan was trying to protect the Force sensitive child from the other, who was seeking to kill the boy."

 "No, Master.
 I have the boy under guard."